aleksispi/aleksispi.github.io/_pages/ai-environment.md

 **Aug-Sep 2023:** Main supervisor of the research intern [Dr. Martin Trimmel](https://scholar.google.com/citations?user=qLHPersAAAAJ&hl=en).
 The internship was related to compute-efficient machine learning for Earth observation.

 **Summer-Fall 2023:** Co-main supervisor (jointly with [Dr. Olof Mogren](mogren.one)) of the master thesis students Axel Eiman and Nils Eickhoff, Chalmers University of Technology.
 Thesis: _Weakly semi-supervised object detection for annotation efficiency: Leveraging a mix of strong bounding box labels and weak point labels for detecting coffee berry disease_.
 The thesis topic is within the area of climate adaptation and was conducted with collaborators in Tanzania ([Mpendakazi Agribusiness](https://www.mpendakazi.co.tz/)), who provide data and use-cases.
+A popular summary can be found [here](https://www.ri.se/en/what-we-do/projects/predicting-water-flow-intensity-with-machine-learning).

 **Spring 2023:** Main supervisor of the master thesis student Ennio Rampello, KTH Royal Institute of Technology.
 Academic supervisors: [Prof. Yifang Ban](https://www.kth.se/profile/yifang) and [Dr. Puzhao Zhang](https://www.kth.se/profile/puzhao).
 Thesis: _High-altitude navigation to improve the performance of AiRLoc: An RL model for drone navigation_.
 The thesis is related to the area of UAV-based disaster response and management.